 - Hit on Hand of 17 or Lower

-*This is a general rule but can differ depending on the online game or the casino you are playing blackjack in.
+(This is a general rule but can differ depending on the online game or the casino you choose for your blackjack games.)

 Knowing the rules a dealer plays by in your blackjack games can give you a huge advantage against the house compared to going in without this knowledge.
 You can use them to guess at the face down card the dealer and maybe not count cards, but make an educated guess on what card you could be hit with next.

 Playing Online Blackjack for Beginners: 3 Key Tips